 At Essex, we're constantly working to make sure you get the best possible student experience.
 This means re-investing your fees into employing some of the best academic minds in the UK, and maintaining and improving our facilities.

 We have some great news to share with you!
 Students from the European Union (EU) who start their postgraduate course in the 2020-21 academic year will eligible for the same fees as 'home' students (ie students who are normally resident in the UK).
 EU students starting in this year will also remain eligible for postgraduate loans to cover their tuition fee throughout their entire degree (see below for more information on these loans).
-This will apply regardless of Brexit.
+This will apply regardless of the outcome of Brexit.
 For more information, visit the gov.uk website.

 The UK government recently announced the introduction of a new doctoral loan.
 It is worth up to £25,700 for students starting a doctoral degree course in the 2019-20 academic year.
 The loan is not means-tested and you may be eligible if you are a UK or EU national who is ordinarily resident in the UK.
 You must be aged under 60 on the first day of the first academic year of the course and not have a Research Council studentship.
 You can apply now.
 Further information, including eligibility criteria, can be found on the gov.uk website.